 Wrap – Up

 Backpacking is meant to be a fun, rewarding and healthy activity.
-But if you don’t have the types of food that allow you to get the nutrients you need to be fueled appropriately, then you’ll experience nothing more than frustration and agony.
+But if you don’t have the types of food that let you get the nutrients you need to be fueled appropriately, then you’ll experience nothing more than frustration and agony.

 Having a dehydrator that can reliably dry fruits and jerky, and of course, some of your favorite dehydrated meals will help you pack light and stay fueled wherever your adventure takes you.